lerna-lite/lerna-lite/packages/watch/README.md

 ### `--watch-added-dir`

-Defaults to `false`, when enabled it will trigger when a directory is being added.
+When enabled it will trigger when a directory is being added (in addition to file `change` which is always enabled).

 ```sh
 $ lerna watch --watch-added-dir -- <command>